-This unit is designed to allow the students to develop the additional knowledge necessary to function safely and effectively as an advanced paramedic practitioner.
-The course will provide students advanced knowledge in the areas of pharmacokinetics and pharmacodynamics as it applies to the pharmacological management of diseases/illness within the context of advanced paramedic practice.
-Students will develop a sound understanding of the of quality use of medicines, the Poisons and Therapeutic Goods Act and Regulations, Pharmaceutical Benefits Scheme and medication management for advanced paramedic practitioners.
+The unit will provide students with advanced knowledge in the pharmacological management of diseases within the context of advanced paramedic practice.
+This will also include the areas of pharmacokinetics and pharmacodynamics, as they apply to the therapeutic management of conditions relevant to advanced paramedic practice.
+Students will develop a sound understanding of the quality use of medicines, and some familiarity with Poisons and Therapeutics Goods Act and Regulations, the Pharmaceutical Benefits Scheme and medication management for advanced paramedic practitioners.

 |Unit name||Advanced Pharmacology & Medication Management in Paramedicine|

 |College/School||College of Health and Medicine

 School of Pharmacy and Pharmacology

 |Delivered By||University of Tasmania|

 |Location||Study period||Attendance options||Available to|

 - International students